SAP-samples/generative-ai-codejam/README.md

-# Containing Files

-1. The LICENSE file:
-In most cases, the license for SAP sample projects is `Apache 2.0`.

-2. The .reuse/dep5 file:
-The [Reuse Tool](https://reuse.software/) must be used for your samples project.
-You can find the .reuse/dep5 in the project initial.
-Please replace the parts inside the single angle quotation marks < > by the specific information for your repository.

 # CodeJam - Getting started with Generative AI Hub on SAP AI Core

 <!--- Register repository https://api.reuse.software/register, then add REUSE badge: